deimors/UnityDependencyInjection/README.md

 ## Increment Button

 Add a `UI > Canvas` to the scene, and a `UI > Button` to the canvas.
-Name that button `Increment Button` and update the text to read "Increment".
+Name that button `Increment Button` and update the text to read "Increment", the width to 160, and the height to 30.
+Also, ensure the Pos X, Y, and Z are all set to 0.

 ![Add Increment Button](https://deimors.github.io/UnityDependencyInjection/Images/Add%20Increment%20Button.png)